 Finally, it's 2-on-1 full-court back up the court.
 The last player to have the ball in the 3-on-2 above (usually the shooter, or someone who turns the ball over), sprints back as the defender, while the two defenders from the 3-on-2 break are now on offense.

 See this to learn how we defend the 3-on-2 and the 2-on-1 break in transition.

 See this to learn how we offensively attack the 3-on-2 and the 2-on-1 breaks in transition.

 Passing Drill #4 - 3-Man Half-Court Weave and Shooting/Close-Out DrillContributed by Coach Ken Sartini, Arlington Heights, IL

 This is a good half-court weave drill that combines the weave with mid-range jump shots, defensive close-outs, boxing-out and rebounding.
-This drill could also be used as a pre-game warm-up drill.
+You could also use it as a pre-game warm-up drill.

 See the diagrams below.
 Diagram A - players line up at the half-court line in three lines (1, 2, and 3).
 Two players (4 and 5) start on the endline, just outside the lane lines.
 2 starts the weave, passing to 3, and then cuts back behind 3 (wide), and to the hoop.
 3 passes to 1 and cuts wide behind 1 to the left side.
 1 passes (bounce-pass) to 2, and 2 completes the lay-up, and retrieves the ball.